strexp/kb/docs/dn42/china/services/voip.md

 Faxes sent to public number are saved in server and can be viewed at: [fax.gensokyo.dn42](https://fax.gensokyo.dn42)

 ## DN42 PSTN Bridge

+We operate a gateway to PSTN in limited capacity.

 Call `+1 424 242 9915` and follow the guide to dial numbers in DN42.